Hanover Park Criminal Law Information Center

 Highly Experienced Criminal Defense Lawyer for Hanover Park Residents and Hanover Park Criminal Cases

-Hanover Park is a village located about 27 miles northwest of the Chicago Loop.
+Hanover Park is an Illinois village that is located about 27 miles northwest of the Chicago Loop.
 Hanover Park is part of the Chicago Metropolitan Area.
 Hanover Park is located in Cook County and in DuPage County.
 Hanover Park was incorporated on August 14, 1958.

 In 1872, Edwin Bartlett donated more than seven acres of property for the construction of a train depot, in what is now Hanover Park.
 By 1874 Bartlett began making plans to build a Village around the area surrounding the train depot.
 The town was originally named Ontarioville.
 By the 1880's the population of Ontarioville began to grow as new homes were built in Bartlett subdivision.
 The train depot allowed the residents of Ontarioville to reach far beyond the area by train.